Pesto Bruschetta

 Introduction

-The secret ingredient to the best ever bruschetta?
-Sun and good company.
-We’d never dream of eating bruschetta in mid-winter and we’d certainly never eat them alone.
+The secret ingredient to the best bruschetta?
+Sun, pesto, and good company.
+We’d never dream of eating bruschetta in mid-winter, and we’d certainly never eat them alone.
 There is just something about sharing food with family and friends that makes it taste all the better.

-For extra-crispy toasts, spread a little full fat mayonnaise on them before grilling.
+For extra-crispy toast, spread a little full-fat mayonnaise on them before grilling.

 Ingredients for 16 canapes